 RETIREMENT, ELECTION AND CONTINUATION IN OFFICE OF DIRECTORS

-H S Majteles retired by rotation as a Director at the Annual General Meeting on 30 November 2010 and was re-elected.
+Alex Clemen retired by rotation as a Director at the Annual General Meeting on 30 November 2011 and was re-elected.
+The Directors record, with great regret, that Mr Clemen died in July 2012.